Georgehe4/MessageBoard/README.md

 In order to properly launch and run the server, follow the run these steps:

---Install meteor following the steps at https://www.meteor.com/install --Clone the repository
+--Install meteor following the steps at https://www.meteor.com/install --Run the command meteor create MessageBoard
---Change directory to the repository
---Run the command "meteor"
+--Clone the repository - replace all html, css, js files --Run the command "meteor"
 --Your server is now set up (by default, at localhost:3000/)